-But you’ll want to learn a few basics like these:
+But you’ll want to know a few basics commands like these:

-- Period, comma, dash, question mark: you must dictate all the punctuation in your text, or else add it later
+- Period, comma, dash, question mark: You can either dictate the punctuation you want in your text, or add it later by hand

-- Scratch word: deletes the last word you dictated
+- Scratch word: Delete the last word you said

-- Scratch that: deletes the last few words you dictated
+- Scratch that: Delete the last few words you said

-- Search Google for [whatever]: searches for [whatever]
+- Search Google for [whatever]: Search for [whatever] with Google

-- Scroll up, scroll down: scrolls through a webpage
+- Scroll up, scroll down: Scroll a webpage

 There are dozens more commands you can use to edit, move around your files, and control your computer.
-Frankly, I don’t bother.
+Frankly, I find the mouse fast enough, so I don’t usually bother.

-VR tip #8: Use VR instead of retyping sources.
+VR tip #8: Use VR to avoid retyping sources

 What a pain to keep all that straight on my desk while I re-typed the text.

 Then I realized there was a better way.
-Now I just flip to each source and read in the choice bits I want to include at the appropriate spot in my white paper draft, plus all the citation details for that footnote.
+I just flip to each source and read in the choice bits to include at the appropriate spot in a white paper draft, plus all the citation details for that footnote.

-Meanwhile my hands are free to sort through my notes and file away all my sources in good order.
+Meanwhile my hands are free to sort through my piles of notes and file away all my sources in good order.

-VR tip #9: Use VR for first drafts, not wordsmithing
+VR tip #9: Use VR for first drafts, not detailed wordsmithing

 Most of all, I use dictation to get a torrent of words into the computer as fast as possible.